carpentries/instructor-training/05-faded.md

 > *   Learner can construct faded examples for use as classroom exercises
 >     and explain the problem-solving strategies those examples illustrate.
 {: .objectives}

+Our final piece of educational psychology involves the limits of human memory, how that impacts learning, and how we can design our lessons to take this into account, including a specific tool called a faded example.

 ## Battling Theories